Estate Planning, Wills and Trusts Attorney Serving Albany, New Paltz, Schenectady & Surrounding Areas

-Estate Planning takes many forms.
-And, contrary to popular opinion, it is not just for seniors.
+Contrary to popular opinion, it is not just for seniors.
 Every adult should have an Estate Plan.
 Many young adults may only need a simple Last Will and Testament or Trust, a Health Care Proxy, Living Will and Power of Attorney.
 Those who have accumulated significant assets, a complex family structure or own a business may require a more extensive Estate Plan.
-However, it is very important that every adult do a bit of homework and discover what type of Estate Plan fits their current lifestyle.
-It is also very important to review your Estate Plan every few years to determine what has changed in your life, and if your plan still works for you.
+However, it is very important that every adult do a bit of homework and discover what type of plan fits their current lifestyle.
+It is also very important to review your plan every few years to determine what has changed in your life, and if it still works for you.

 What can Nolfo McKenna Law do for you?